 Danielle Hanson received her MFA from Arizona State University and her undergraduate degree from the University of Tennessee at Chattanooga.
-She is currently poetry editor for Doubleback Books and associate editor for Loose Change Magazine, formerly poetry editor of Hayden's Ferry Review and formerly managing editor/assistant editor of Carriage House Review.
-Her work has appeared in over 50 journals and anthologies, including Iodine Poetry Journal, Rosebud, The Cortland Review, Willow Springs, Roanoke Review, Poet Lore, Asheville Poetry Review, and Blackbird.
-Her poetry has appeared in several anthologies, including the Poets Against the War Anthology, Beauty First: The Peacock Journal Anthology, and The Heart's Many Doors.
-She has been on staff at The Meacham Writers' Conference and received the Fulton County Arts Council Grant for a residency at the Hambidge Center.
-She was nominated for two Pushcart Prizes in 2008 and 2016, and Best of the Net in 2011.
-She is the 2016 recipient of the Vi Gale Award from Hubbub Magazine.
+She is Poetry Editor for Doubleback Books and a Senior Reader at Atlanta Review, and was formerly Poetry Editor for Hayden's Ferry Review, and associate editor for Loose Change Magazine and Carriage House Review.
+Her work has appeared in over 70 journals and anthologies, including Poets & Writers, Iodine Poetry Journal, Rosebud, The Cortland Review, Willow Springs, Roanoke Review, Poet Lore, Asheville Poetry Review, and Blackbird.
+She has been on staff at the Meacham Writers' Conference and the Chattahoochee Valley Writers' Conference, and completed residencies at The Hambidge Center.
+She has received several Pushcart and Best of the Net nominations.
+She is the 2017 recipient of the Codhill Press Poetry Prize, Finalist for the 2018 Georgia Author of the Year Award for Poetry, and 2016 recipient of the Vi Gale Award from Hubbub.